darienmt/intro-to-tensorflow/README.md

 # Intro to Tensorflow
-Here you can read about my first interacion with [TensorFlow](https://www.tensorflow.org/).
+Here you can read about my first interaction with [TensorFlow](https://www.tensorflow.org/).
 More or less, it is my playground to learn more about the library.

 # Prerequisites